tcjdesign/dockerfiles/ftb-infinity/README.md

 https://account.mojang.com/documents/minecraft_eula

 This Dockerfile will always download latest build of Feed The Beast Infinity Evolved when building.
-The releases on hub.docker.com are build when a new stable release is available fro Feed The Beast.
+The releases on hub.docker.com are build when a new stable release is available from Feed The Beast.

 The worldname must be the default "world".
 Settings will reset when upgrading.